OrangeSheepWeb/courseraHTMLCSSJS/README.md

 # courseraHTMLCSSJS
-Repository corso full-stack developer coursera
+Repository for the full-stack developer course at coursera